DanieleGiovanardi2408/BackPropBandits-815601-/README.md

 PYTHONPATH=. jupyter lab main.ipynb
 ```

 `main.ipynb` is the executable end-to-end story of the project.
-It is structured as ten sections matching the workflow we actually followed:
+It is structured as thirteen sections matching the workflow we actually followed:

 1. **Exploratory Data Analysis** — content of `classical_pipeline/notebooks/01_EDA.ipynb`
 2. **Data Preprocessing** — `shared/preprocessing.py` inlined: the cleaning + merge layer used by **both** pipelines (date parsing, ISO2→ISO3 country codes, gender normalisation, sparse column drop, route-level merge)